uladz/ChatSoundAlerts/README.md

 ## Group leader chat notification.

-Unique feature that I have "spyed" for awesome "The Master's Voice" http://www.esoui.com/downloads/info1113-TheMastersVoice.html addon, all credits for this idea does to HomoPuerRobustus.
+Unique feature that I have "spyed" for awesome [The Master's Voice](http://www.esoui.com/downloads/info1113-TheMastersVoice.html) addon, all credits for this idea does to HomoPuerRobustus.
 The addon can play a dedicated sound alert whenever the group leader says something in chat so you don't miss important messages in the heat of battle.
 Extremely useful feature IMHO.

 What's up next?
 * Add "conversation notification" feature.